-Irvine Valley Path Network
+Irvine Valley Trails

-Since April 2016 the Irvine Valley trails project has:
+Since April 2016, the Irvine Valley Trails Project has:

-If you have any comments or queries regarding the Irvine Valley Trails project please contact Neil McLauchlan on Neil.McLauchlan@east-ayrshire.gov.uk.
+If you have any comments or queries regarding the Irvine Valley Trails Project please contact Neil McLauchlan on Neil.McLauchlan@east-ayrshire.gov.uk.